 As an eCommerce business owner in search of warehouse financing, you’ve probably done your research.
 Banks have strict eligibility requirements when it involves funding.
 However, 8fig is much more flexible, and will provide you the chance to grow now rather than later.

 The application process is relatively simple.
 You’re likely to get your funds in days rather than weeks.
 Remember that you’re still in control of your business; all we do is provide the necessary funding.
-If you have 12 months of business history and generate over $100,000 per year, with at least $8,000 in sales per month for the last three months, then you’re eligible to receive financing.
-Sellers in business for at least 6 months with an average monthly revenue of $21,000 or more are also eligible for funding from 8fig.
+If you have 12 months of business history and generate over $100,000 per year, with an average of $8,000 in sales per month for the last three months, then you’re eligible to receive financing.

 How to apply for 8fig financing